Cherylcc227/Undivided-Legends/_PRESS-RELEASE.md

   > Get character info of your favorite marvel legend, create your virtual collection of favorites and make your own!

 ## Problem ##
-  > Not many sites available to.
+  > Not many sites have a comprehensive list of comic characters including both DC and Marvel Comics.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > Users can now come to one place to get info on their favorite superhero...or villian!

 ## Quote from You ##
   > A quote from a spokesperson in your company.